ngParty/ng-metadata/README.md

   constructor(
     // we need to inject via @Inject because angular 1 doesn't give us proper types
     @Inject('$log') private $log: ng.ILogService,
-    // here we are injecting by Type which is possible thanks to reflect-metadata and Typescript and because our service
+    // here we are injecting by Type which is possible thanks to reflect-metadata and TypeScript and because our service
     // is defined as a class
     private heroSvc: HeroService
   ){}